LinusBleistein/LinusBleistein.github.io/index.md

 ## About

-I'm a first year Ph.D. candidate in machine learning and applied mathematics at Inria Paris in the [HeKa Team](https://team.inria.fr/heka/fr/) and Université Paris-Sacly under the supervision of [Agathe Guilloux](http://www.math-evry.cnrs.fr/members/aguilloux/welcome) and [Anne-Sophie Jannot](https://www.linkedin.com/in/anne-sophie-jannot-a2286ba1/).
+I'm a first year Ph.D. candidate in machine learning and applied mathematics at Inria Paris in the [HeKa Team](https://team.inria.fr/heka/fr/) and Université Paris-Saclay under the supervision of [Agathe Guilloux](http://www.math-evry.cnrs.fr/members/aguilloux/welcome) and [Anne-Sophie Jannot](https://www.linkedin.com/in/anne-sophie-jannot-a2286ba1/).

 ## Research interests

-My research tries to piece together four big topics that are of interest to mathematicians, biostatisticians, MDs, economists (and many more):
+I work on causality and time series analysis for health data.
+The goal of my research is to piece together four big topics that are of interest to mathematicians, biostatisticians, MDs, economists (and many more):
 1. [Causal inference](/causality.html).
 2. [High dimensional statistics](/highdim.html).
 3. [Survival analysis](/survival.html).
 4. [Time series and longitudinal data](/ts.html).

 Check out the links for short introductions to each of these topics and suggested readings.

+I am also more broadly interested in graphical models, reinforcement learning, variational inference and optimization.

 ## Bio